wittend/rm3100-runMag/README.md

 $ cd rm3100-runMag

     Kluge Alert:
-    check line 64 in I2C to be sure that the constant for your single board computer is used. e.g.:     char i2cFname[] = ODROIDN2_I2C_BUS;
+    check line 64 in I2C to be sure that the constant (from device_defs.h) for your single board computer is used. e.g.:     char i2cFname[] = ODROIDN2_I2C_BUS;
     This will be fixed!